boxyhq/website/docs/jackson/sso-providers/azure.md

 # Azure AD SAML SSO

-In this section, we will show you how to setup your own custom SAML application for Azure AD SAML.
+In this section, we will show you how to set up your own custom SAML application for Azure AD SAML.

 ## Create Application

-From your Azure Admin console, click **Enterprise applications** from left navigation menu.
+From your Azure Admin console, click **Enterprise applications** from the left navigation menu.

 ![img alt](/img/sso-providers/azure/1.png)

-If your application is alread created, choose it from the list and move to the section [Configure Application](#configure-application)
+If your application is already created, choose it from the list and move to the section [Configure Application](#configure-application)

-If you haven't created a SAML application, click **New application** from the top create a new application.
+If you haven't created a SAML application, click **New application** from the top to create a new application.

 ![img alt](/img/sso-providers/azure/2.png)